rmassaroni/novachat/README.md

 - 'npm i'?
 - 'npm start' inside of ./novachat/
 - Edit the JSX code inside the return block of App.js.
-- Frontend TODO
+- TODO
-  - Fix horizontal scrolling
+  - Fix horizontal scrolling to be exact
+  - Left panel that shows all available rooms/channels to jumps to.
+  - Visible arrow buttons on side of screen for scrolling.

 ## Backend Contributing Instructions